 Mad Fientist also makes a great argument here for going traditional with IRA and discusses advantages from a FI perspective.
 The main point is that you can always convert your traditional IRA money (contributed or earned) into Roth IRA contribution money through the Roth ladder conversion, so you still get the benefit of money growing tax-free without having to pay taxes immediately and as much.
 If your income is too high though, you can’t deduct your traditional IRA contribution amount from your taxable income.
 At that point, you’re better off with a Roth IRA.
 There’s also income limits to contributing to a Roth IRA, but they’re very high.
 However, contributions can still be made through the backdoor Roth IRA method.

 Folks, don’t think it’s too early to be thinking about retirement.
 Even if you don’t plan on retiring early like I do, you’re still getting a lot of tax benefits from contributing to a retirement account.
 Even without tax benefits, saving and investing earlier gives you more value due to compounding.
 If you think saving earlier in life is hard, just imagine how hard it is later with a house or kids or aging parents.
 Even if you are at a later stage, you should still start as soon as possible.
-Keep in mind that all retirement accounts have contribution limits, so you may not be able to contribute as much as you’d like if you decide suddenly to go heavy on contributing.
-If you can save even more than what your retirement accounts allow, then maybe you can retire at a young age!
-You can always cut back on investing, but you’ll never be able to make up lost value from investing earlier.
+You can always cut back on investing later, but you’ll never be able to make up lost value from investing earlier.
 Don’t wait until you’re eating cat food as a senior citizen.